datamachine/twx.botapi/README.rst

 Support
 -------

-You can join our support chat at: https://telegram.me/joinchat/BcXC9gES-hANjNJ-N53Qhg
+You can join our support chat at: https://telegram.me/twxapi

-or our dev chat at: https://telegram.me/joinchat/05c5c2f6018bd6653eb6bbdccb7106a8

 Install
 -------